 It sounds pretty good, but the overall feel is a little static.
 I am going to use some of the features I discussed in the previous section to make the passage feel more realistic.
-For help with music theory and composing please visit our blog Scales, Intervals, Diatonic Chords, and The Circle of Fifths.

 1) The first thing I am going to do is layer different instances of Sessions Strings so that I can customize and sequence each string section independently and thereby add some depth.

 2) I split up the notes of that initial MIDI clip into three different clips, making sure that they are complementing each other and that there is no unnecessary doubling.
 Layering is essential in creating the complexity you need to emulate a real string section.

 Now that I have the three different sections, the first thing to do is play with the velocity of different notes to replicate the natural dynamics of a violin player.
 There is no scientific method for doing this, and it depends primarily on the musical phrase itself and where you’d expect the accents/intonations to be.